min-tee/minrblog/content/project/up-running-blogdown/index.md

 url_slides: ""
 url_video: ""
 ---
-We will cover:

-- The **blogdown** R package
-- Hugo themes
-- Adding content to personalize your site
-- Posting
-- Don't want to blog? / just want to knit?
-- Customizing themes
-- Troubleshooting common problems
-- Deployment options and recommendations
-- Domain options available through RStudio/rbind

 If you are planning on attending this workshop, please click on the HTML link above for how to prepare before the workshop.